uviclibraries/hyflex-active-workshops/topic-learning-outcomes.md

 2. Select your workshop topic for today:
 - Select or create a topic for an introductory workshop that you would like to create.
 The topic should be something that you have some interest or expertise in, as well as the tools and classroom space to effectively teach.
 You can always change your topic, and you don't need to turn this into a real workshop, so don't worry about having a high quality topic for the workshop.
 The point is to have a topic that you can practice turing into a high quality workshop outline.
-- Some example introductory workshop topics are: “Introduction to 3D Design & Printing,’” “Introduction to Version Control with GitHub,” “Introduction to - Programmable Electronics with Arduino,” or “Introduction to Augmented Reality with HP Reveal.”
+- Some example introductory workshop topics are: "riding a bike", "driving a car in the snow", “Introduction to 3D Design & Printing”, “Introduction to Version Control with GitHub”, “Introduction to - Programmable Electronics with Arduino”, or “Knitting a scarf.”
 - **Make the topic you just chose the title of your workshop template.** Please take a few minutes and decide what your workshop topic will be for the workshop, and it down.

 3. As you create learning objectives for your topic, make sure you keep your target audience in mind: